Measles

 - The primary strategy for control of measles outbreaks is achieving a high level of immunity (i.e., two doses of measles vaccine) in the population affected by the outbreak.

-- During an outbreak:
+- During a widespread measles outbreak:

 - People who cannot readily document measles immunity should be vaccinated or excluded from the affected setting (school, hospital, child care).
 In an outbreak setting, only doses of vaccine with written documentation of the date of receipt should be accepted as valid.

 - There may be additional recommendations for people with one valid dose of MMR vaccine to receive a second dose of MMR as long as it’s been 28 days after their first dose.
-Please discuss with state and local immunization programs.

 - Under special circumstances, such as during outbreaks in schools attended by large numbers of people who are not vaccinated, restricting social events such as school dances, athletic events, and conferences might be warranted.